What can an abdominal X-ray diagnose?

 Contents

-An abdominal X-ray is a quick and non-invasive imaging test that helps doctors assess the organs, bones, and soft tissues within your abdomen.
-It is primarily used to diagnose:
+An abdominal X-ray allows doctors to assess organs, bones, and soft tissues within the abdomen and is commonly used to diagnose:

 - Bowel obstructions – Blockages in the intestines that can cause pain, bloating, and vomiting.